I want to know more about...

 Festivals + camps

-CU Band Day invites high school marching bands from around Colorado to compete on Folsom Field.
-Music and visual clinics are provided, along with expert feedback from the press box during performance.
+CU Boulder Band Day invites high school marching bands from around Colorado to compete on Folsom Field.
+Music and visual clinics are provided, along with expert feedback from the press box during the performance.

 Bassists of all ages are invited to join us for a one-day workshop for classical and jazz bass, including training in the technical aspects of playing bass, sectional and ensemble practices and a chance to play together in a “Monster Bass” ensemble.

-For both music students and professionals from CU Boulder, Colorado and beyond, the CU Boulder Summer Study program offers a varied and enriching selection of courses and study with leading artists, professors and teachers, including:
+For both music students and professionals from CU Boulder, Colorado and beyond, our summer programming offers a varied and enriching selection of courses, study and residencies with leading artists, professors and teachers.

 Other community resources